codefellows/seattle-201d25/class-03-lists-loops-box_model/README.md

 <a id="top"></a>
 # Today's Plan: Week 1, Wednesday Lecture

-##### Quiz 1 will be published after lab today and will be due at 11:59pm tomorrow (Thursday 6/16) night

-##### Quiz 2 will be published after lab tomorrow and will be due at 11:59pm Friday night
+##### Quiz 2 will be published after lab today and will be due at 11:59pm Friday night

-#### Announcements

-- Sam and Aaron will be in a meeting during the noon hour, and also 2:30-3:00.

 #### Schedule for today